secretknowledge/NongManager/README.md

 # NongManager
 ## A simple nong installer for Linux, Windows, and MacOS
-This is barebones right now, as I made it in less than 1 hour, but expect more updates soon!
+Heavy development is underway, so expect bugs, crashes, and strange errors!
+I am hoping to get out a stable release soon!

 ## _Installation:_